 The University of Wisconsin-Eau Claire's pre-athletic training curriculum provides a pathway to graduate school for students interested in a career as an athletic trainer.
 Pre-athletic training is not a major at UW-Eau Claire, but rather a declaration of your intention to continue your education and enroll in graduate school.
+Students who pursue a career in athletic training may find continuing their education in UW-Eau Claire's athletic training graduate program advantageous.

 The minimum professional degree needed to become a licensed athletic trainer is a master's in athletic training.
 Entry into a graduate-level athletic training program is typically based on a student’s academic record and other criteria set by particular programs.
-A specific major is not required to get into athletic training graduate programs, but many UWEC pre-athletic training students choose to major in exercise science or rehabilitation science.
+A specific major is not required to get into athletic training graduate programs, but many UWEC pre-athletic training students choose to major in exercise science.
 Minors in kinesiology or the science of coaching are also available.

 Certain skills and experiences are also usually favored when applying for graduate school.
 For example, many graduate schools emphasize science aptitude and expect strong communication skills.
 Schools may also look for significant health-related and service experiences, such as internships or job shadowing.
 Our exceptional faculty and career advisors are aware of these requirements and ensure you gain the knowledge and experiences necessary for acceptance into graduate school.